-The internal audit reports are presented to the Board of Directors, through the Finance Committee, highlighting the operation of the systems of control along with any recommendations and action points arising, which have been reviewed over the accounting period.
+The internal audit reports and SRMA reports are presented to the Board of Directors, through the Finance Committee, highlighting the operation of the systems of control along with any recommendations and action points arising, which have been reviewed over the accounting period.
 None of the action points identified were material.